Ed-Whyatt/movie-lounge-ms-3/README.md

 1. [omdb.py](https://omdbpy.readthedocs.io/en/latest/)
     - Python wrapper around The Open Movie Database API (OMDb API): [http://omdbapi.com/](http://omdbapi.com/).
 Used for the movie search.
 1. [Heroku](https://id.heroku.com/login)
-    - A cloud based platform for hosting python web aplications.
+    - A cloud based platform for that is used for hosting this python web based aplication.

 ***
 ## Testing